orbisgis/h2gis/docs/dev/ST_Graph.md

 Produces two tables (nodes and edges) from the geometries contained in column `columnName` of table `inputTable`.
-If no column is specified, then the first GEOMETRY column is used.
+If no column is specified, then the first Geometry column is used.
 Returns `true` if the operation is successful.

 | Variable        | Default value                   |
 |-----------------|---------------------------------|